jest-community/eslint-plugin-jest/docs/rules/no-restricted-jest-methods.md

 ## Rule details

-This rule checks for the usage of specific methods on the `jest` object, which can be used to disallow curtain patterns such as spies and mocks.
+This rule checks for the usage of specific methods on the `jest` object, which can be used to disallow certain patterns such as spies and mocks.

 ## Options